wildahunden/datamer/README.md

 # DevOps Alert Tamer (DaTamer)
 Devops Alert Tamer is an open source project applying machine learning and ai techniques to tame the massive amounts of notifications sent to devops group emails.

+## Terms
+MSE - monitoring status email.
+An email sent from a monitoring tool to provide a status of the system being monitored (e.g., daily backup status, disk space warning email, etc).

 ## The Problem
 When a new employee starts with a DevOps group, they subscribe to a distribution list.
 That subscription brings with it an avalanche of hundreds or thousands of monitoring status emails (MSEs) every day.
 This is a problem in three ways: